harshit391/Authentication-Library-C/README.md

 - Of course you can change any of them or Like just use whatever already exists
 - To analyze the complexity of brute-forcing the hashing algorithm you've implemented, we need to consider several aspects of the encoding process:

-###### Estimated Time Complexity for Brute Force Attack:

-*Case 1 :- You changed the my lookups and Reverse Lookups Values Keeping the length same of everything*

-The time complexity of a brute-force attack on this encoding function can be estimated as:

-\[
-3 * 95^n + 2^{32}
-\]
-Written as
-\[
-O(95^n)
-\]

-where \(n\) is the password length.

-For short passwords (4-6 characters):

-The number of combinations ranges from billions to trillions.(1 Arab to 1 Kharab) While still a large number, these could potentially be cracked with significant computing resources, though it would take considerable time.

-For medium-length passwords (7-10 characters):

-The combinations increase dramatically, reaching quintillions to septillions.
-This level of complexity makes brute force attacks extremely challenging, requiring enormous computing power and time.

-For long passwords (11 characters and above):

-The number of combinations becomes astronomical, reaching decillions, undecillions, and beyond.
-At this level, brute force attacks become practically impossible with current or foreseeable technology.

-It's important to note that for each additional character in the password, the complexity increases by a factor of 95 (assuming all printable ASCII characters).
-This is then multiplied by the 4 billion possibilities from the 32-bit public key, resulting in an exponential increase in complexity for each added character.

-This analysis demonstrates that passwords of 8 characters or more, when hashed with the Singla Algorithm, present an extremely formidable challenge to brute force attacks.
-The complexity levels quickly reach a point that is difficult to comprehend in human-relatable terms.

-*Case 2 :-If you are using my Lookup and Reverse Lookup*

-Btw I generated them using a Java Program to have it easy :)

-So The Time Complexity will be reduced ( Because My Repo is Public so Attacker can Identify ) to :-

-\[
-95^n + 2^{32}
-\]
-Written as
-\[
-O(95^n)
-\]

-For short passwords (4-6 characters):

-The number of combinations is now in the range of 10^33 to 10^35.
-(1 decillion to 100 decillion) (1 lakh crore crore to 100 lakh crore crore)
-While significantly reduced from our previous estimate, this is still an enormous number.
-It would take thousands to tens of thousands of years for a supercomputer checking a trillion combinations per second.

-For medium-length passwords (7-10 characters):

-The combinations increase to the range of 10^36 to 10^39 (1 undecillion to 1 duodecillion) (10 crore crore crore to 1000 crore crore crore)
-This would take millions to billions of years for our hypothetical supercomputer.

-For long passwords (11 characters and above):

-The number of combinations reaches 10^40 and beyond (10 duodecillion and beyond) (10 lakh crore crore crore and beyond) Even with the known lookup tables, this level of complexity makes brute force attacks practically infeasible with current technology.

-The complexity has indeed decreased compared to our previous analysis where all components were unknown.
-However, it remains extremely high due to several factors:

-The password itself still contributes \(95^{n}\) combinations, where n is the password length.

-In practical terms, this means that even with knowledge of the lookup tables:

-Very short passwords (3-4 characters) might be crackable with significant resources, but it would still be a time-consuming process.
-Passwords of 8 characters or more remain extremely secure against brute force attacks, with complexity levels that would require millions to billions of years to exhaust all possibilities, even with powerful computing resources.

 ---
 ### Want to Use Pre-Built Library

 - You can use my provided singlaAuth.a